onuraslanhan/House-Prices-with-XGBoostRegression/README.md

 - 💡 A single prediction can look far off from the actual price (some houses are just harder to predict), which is why **MAE across the whole test set** is a much more reliable performance measure than eyeballing individual predictions.

 ## 🏆 Kaggle Submission
-This project was submitted to the official Kaggle "House Prices - Advanced Regression Techniques" competition leaderboard
+This project was submitted to the official Kaggle "House Prices - Advanced Regression Techniques" competition leaderboard.

 ---